weirddan455/pong/README.md

 # pong
 Pong clone written in C using the SDL2 library.

 No assets are required for this game.
-Sound is simple square waves generated at run-time.
-Showing the score on screen is on the to-do list.
-For now, it outputs the score to the console.
+Sound is simple square waves generated at run-time and all graphics are rendered using SDL primatives.

 ## Prerequisites
 You will need to have gcc and SDL2 installed as well as the header files (some distros package these seperately as "-devel" packages.)